Crash Count for Westchester Square

 According to the New York Post (2025-08-09), Imani Williams was charged after her SUV hit a livery cab at 77 mph in a 25 mph zone, killing driver Robert Godwin.
 Prosecutors say Williams used a bus lane, ran a red light, and fled on foot.
 DNA from the airbag identified her.
 District Attorney Darcel Clark said, 'This defendant was allegedly driving three times the speed limit when her SUV slammed into a livery cab.'
 The case highlights the deadly risk of speeding and reckless driving in city streets.

-An SUV struck the rear of a sedan at 1350 Commerce Avenue in the Bronx.
-One driver, a 57-year-old woman, suffered a neck injury.
-According to the police report, the crash was caused by 'Following Too Closely.'
+The driver of an SUV hit the rear of a sedan at 1350 Commerce Avenue in the Bronx.
+The sedan's driver, a 57-year-old woman, suffered a neck injury and reported whiplash.
+According to the police report, the crash was caused by "Following Too Closely."
 Both vehicles were traveling north.
-The impact left three others with unspecified injuries.
+The SUV struck the sedan at the sedan's center back end; the SUV sustained center front-end damage.
 The report lists no other contributing factors.
-The driver of the sedan was wearing a lap belt and harness.
-The crash underscores the danger when drivers fail to maintain safe distance.
+The sedan driver was conscious and was recorded as wearing a lap belt and harness.

 Unsafe Lane Change Injures Moped Driver in Bronx